Kiran7007/Interview-Preparation/docs/java.md

 ## What is externalization?

-- `Externalizable` gives a class explicit control over serialized state through `writeExternal` and `readExternal`.
+- `Externalizable` is a legacy serialization API that gives a class explicit control through `writeExternal` and `readExternal`.
-- It shifts compatibility, validation, and security responsibility to the developer, so explicit schemas are often clearer.
+- It shifts compatibility, validation, and security responsibility to the developer; explicit schemas are usually clearer.

 ---